 You can serve it with our mini grilled pimento cheese sandwiches or with our savory grilled cheese and pear sandwich for an easy dinner.
-Maybe even a simple salad or our beets and mango salad would be great too.
+Maybe a simple side like a green salad and our easy homemade cornbread recipe would be great too.

 Well, you’re in for a treat!
 Today I will show you step-by-step photos which are included in this post on how to make this delicious and easy shrimp bisque in the comfort of your own home.

 A bisque is a thick, creamy French soup made with shellfish like shrimp, lobster or a combination of crustaceans, and it is pureed.
 It also includes some brandy and spices, heavy cream, butter and seafood stock.